Din's Curse: Plot

 Players take on the role of an anti-hero, seeking redemption.
 Din, champion of the gods, has cursed the player's character into a second life of service after selfishly squandering their first life causing misfortune to everyone else.
 To gain redemption, they must impress Din by building a reputation for helping others.
 The character must travel in the world of Aleria from town to desperate town to save them from the brink of annihilation by monsters welling up from the deep.
 Until then, the character is doomed to wander alone for all eternity.

 Modding

 Along with the game, Soldak Entertainment has also released a modding SDK for Din's Curse.
 The mod allows players to directly impact the way the game is played, from basic things such as raising or lowering the game difficulty to changing game dynamics (e.g. lowering or increasing damage done/taken, removing spiders from the game for those with arachnophobia).

 Reception

-Din's Curse has generated overall favorable reviews (Bytten: 94%; Co-Optimus: 4/5; GameZone: 8.0; The Adrenaline Vault: 4/5; AusGamers: 7.7; Gamersmint: 3.5/5) amongst online gaming sites.
+Din's Curse has generated overall favorable reviews (Bytten: 94%; Co-Optimus: 4/5; GameZone: 8.0; AusGamers: 7.7; Gamersmint: 3.5/5) amongst online gaming sites.
 Following the successes of its predecessors from Soldak Entertainment, Kivi's Underworld and Depths of Peril, reviewers appear to see Din's Curse as a suitable and much more dynamic successor.
 One reviewer from fidgit.com describes the game aptly with his article titled Din's Curse is like Diablo, but with dungeons that fight back.